-- Press and hold both the Input Selector for the device you wish to find the code for and the Mute button (3) at the same time.
-Note that the Program/SPL Indicator (3) will initally turn amber.
+- Press and hold both the Input Selector for the device you wish to find the code for and the Mute Button 3 at the same time.
+The Program/SPL Indicator will turn amber and begin flashing, and the red light under the Input Selector will stay lit.
 Release the buttons and begin the next step within 20 seconds. - 2.
-Press the Set button 1.
-The Program/SPL Indicator 2 will then blink green in a sequence that corresponds to the three-digit code, with a one-second pause between each digit.
-Count the number of blinks between each pause to determine the digit of the code.
+Press the Set Button The Program/SPL Indicator will then blink green in a sequence that corresponds to the three-digit code, with a one-second pause between each digit.
+Count the number of blinks between pauses to determine the digit of the code.
 One blink is the number 1, two blinks is the number 2, and so forth.
-Ten blinks are used to indicate a "0."
+Ten blinks are used to indicate a "O."